Pro Team: Paul John Bayfield

 Favourite camera you have ever used or owned, and why?

 “I have a couple.
 My Fujifilm X100 goes everywhere with me.
-It’s a fixed focal length 35 and the colours are to die for.
-Because of it’s limitations it makes it work harder for your shot.
-I like that, keeps you practicing.
+It’s a fixed focal length of 35 and the colours are to die for.
+Because of its limitations, it makes it work harder for your shot.
+I like that, keeps you practising.
 I think if I could only keep one camera it might be that.

 “Another one close to my heart is a beautiful old Nikon F3-T. If you’ve ever used one you’ll know why.”